tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and of the computed keys.

-Recipients of Finished messages MUST verify that the contents are correct.
-If the verification fails, the connection MUST be terminated with an "illegal_parameter" alert.
+Recipients of Finished messages MUST verify that the contents are correct and if incorrect MUST terminate the connection with a "decrypt_error" alert.

 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and